 The World Health Organization (WHO) has declared Roundup weed killer a “probable human carcinogen,” and research has shown that individuals exposed to Roundup sprayed on farms, fields and even in home gardens may be at risk for a deadly cancer called non-Hodgkin lymphoma (NHL).
 Numerous studies published in recent years have reported a possible link between Roundup exposure and cancer, and thousands of lawsuits have been brought against Monsanto by farmworkers, farmers, landscapers and even backyard gardeners, who have been diagnosed with non-Hodgkin lymphoma and other types of cancer after being exposed to Roundup.
+In the first Roundup verdict, delivered in August 2018, a California jury awarded the terminally ill, 46-year-old plaintiff $289 million in damages for his non-Hodgkin lymphoma, which was diagnosed after the former groundskeeper used Roundup products for years.
 If you believe you have been adversely affected by side effects of Roundup exposure, contact a knowledgeable Roundup cancer lawyer today to discuss your legal options.

 Recent research has found that Roundup weed killer may pose a serious risk for people who come in direct contact with the herbicide, namely people who spray Roundup, people who work near farms and fields where the weed killer is sprayed, and people who handle soil contaminated with Roundup.
 Unfortunately, studies have shown that when Roundup is sprayed on fields, farms and backyards, the herbicide can also end up in our food and drinking water.
 The most common side effect found in individuals exposed to Roundup weed killer is non-Hodgkin lymphoma, a deadly type of cancer that affects lymphocytes (white blood cells), which are an important part of the immune system.
 The disease occurs when the body produces too many abnormal lymphocytes, which crowd into the lymph nodes, causing them to swell.
 Other types of cancer possibly linked to Roundup exposure include: